dhirajbadu/spring-security-oauth2-google/README.md

                  userDetailFrom: 'GrailsUser'

 ````
-Where the authorities are taken from roleNames.
+Where the authorities are taken from roleNames(must be in list).

 If you dont want to populate the principal then remove the supplyUserDetails from config.